Relintai/pandemonium_engine_docs/tutorials/export/exporting_basics.md

     adb install dodge.apk

+Note:
-.. note:: Your device may need to be in *developer mode*.
+ Your device may need to be in *developer mode*.
 Consult your
           device's documentation for details.

 If your system supports it, connecting a compatible Android device will cause